Ecwid/ecwid-api-docs/includes/_webhooks.md

 This is how your application can use webhooks:

 * Receive a request from Ecwid every time a new product is created or an existing product is changed so you can synchronize the store catalog with your local database.
-Get the updated product data and make your app in sync in one HTTP request instead of downloading the whole catalog.
+Get the updated product data from Ecwid REST API and make your app in sync in one HTTP request instead of downloading the whole catalog.
 * Get notified about every new order in the store so you can send a custom email or text message, generate a custom receipt, or subscribe the customer to your newsletter.
+Once webhook is received, get order details from Ecwid REST API and continue your app flow

 You can receive webhooks about these store entities: